 This course is designed to provide students with an applied understanding of how “spreadsheet applications” are used to analyze business information.
 This course provides an opportunity for students to master the use and design of ”Microsoft Excel” for business information analysis in the areas of Finance, Information Systems, Marketing and Operations.
 This course will also enhance students’ understanding of the core business disciplines by providing them with the skills and experience to develop, test and analyze business cases, to increase the effectiveness in the corporate decision making processes.
 This course is a hands-on course and it is a must have course for internships and jobs.

-DSO 402 – Business Information Systems – Database Applications (2 units, Fall)
+DSO 402 – Business Information Systems – Database Applications (2 units, Irregular)

 Through lectures and labs, students will learn how to design, develop, and utilize the desktop databases that businesses employ in their reporting and decision making endeavors.
 Using Microsoft Access, students will learn hands-on the basics of normalizing a database, creating and relating tables, creating user interfaces through the use of forms and macros, extracting and mathematically manipulating information through queries, and creating business reports.
 The course consists of weekly instructor led database assignments and a final database projected developed by the student.